ioer-dresden/carto-lab-docker/docs/developers.md

 Replace `/path/to/login.html` with the local path to your updated `login.html`.

-## Security
+## Security Philosophy: Root in the Container, Rootless on the Host

-Carto-Lab Docker is build to run as root.
-We want users to be able to fully modify the system during runtime.
-This means that the Docker System that hosts Carto-Lab Docker _should not_ run as root.
+Carto-Lab Docker's security model is built on a crucial distinction between the environment *inside* the container and the environment *on the host machine*.

+**Inside the container, the Jupyter server runs as `root`.** This is a deliberate design choice to provide maximum flexibility.
+It allows researchers to use `apt` or `conda` to install system-level dependencies or modify configuration files during interactive sessions without encountering permission errors.

+**On the host machine, the Docker daemon itself _must_ run in rootless mode.** This is the most critical part of the security setup.
+By running Docker as a non-root user, you create a strong isolation boundary.
+Even if a user inside the container has `root` privileges, they are confined to the container's namespace and cannot affect the host system or other users' containers.

+This approach provides the best of both worlds: the flexibility of `root` access for research tasks, combined with the security of a rootless, user-isolated deployment.

-Rootless Docker should be considered the default.
-Have a look at the [Docker docs](https://docs.docker.com/engine/security/rootless/) or [this blog post](https://du.nkel.dev/blog/2023-12-12_mastodon-docker-rootless/#docker-rootless-setup) on how to setup rootless Docker.
+Rootless Docker should be considered the default and mandatory setup for any multi-user or production deployment.
+You can find excellent guides in the [official Docker documentation](https://docs.docker.com/engine/security/rootless/) or in [this blog post](https://du.nkel.dev/blog/2023-12-12_mastodon-docker-rootless/#docker-rootless-setup) on how to configure it.

-!!! warning
+!!! warning "Never Run Untrusted Code"
-    You should never run untrusted code or notebooks that you don't know the source of.
+    This security model protects the host from the container, but it does not protect the container from the code you run inside it.
+You should never run untrusted code or notebooks from unknown sources.